-A bursary is a non-repayable award granted to a full-time student who is progressing satisfactorily in their BCIT credential program, who submits a completed full-time student bursary application form, and who demonstrates that they are in need of financial assistance to complete their current academic period.
+A bursary is a non-repayable award granted to a full-time student who is progressing satisfactorily in their BCIT credential program and who demonstrates that they are in need of financial assistance.
 You are a full-time student if you are enrolled in 60% or more of a 100% course load.

 To be considered for a bursary you must:

 - Be a citizen or a permanent resident of Canada..